 What is Kiting?

 The term “kiting” refers to a type of financial fraud that involves taking advantage of the time difference between a cheque submission and its clearance.
-In this scam, the cheat executes multiple transactions using a checking or other bank account that has no real fund.
-In this way, a legitimate financial instrument is misused as a form of unauthorized credit.
+In this scam, the cheat executes multiple transactions using a checking or other bank account that has no real funds.
+In this manner, individuals exploit a valid financial instrument by utilizing it as unauthorized credit.

 It can be categorized into two major types of fraud: